Proto-language: Accuracy

 There are no objective criteria for the evaluation of different reconstruction systems yielding different proto-languages.
 Many researchers concerned with linguistic reconstruction agree that the traditional comparative method is an "intuitive undertaking."

 The bias of the researchers regarding the accumulated implicit knowledge can also lead to erroneous assumptions and excessive generalization.
 Kortlandt (1993) offers several examples in where such general assumptions concerning "the nature of language" hindered research in historical linguistics.
 Linguists make personal judgements on how they consider "natural" for a language to change, and "[as] a result, our reconstructions tend to have a strong bias toward the average language type known to the investigator."

 Such an investigator finds themselves blinkered by their own linguistic frame of reference.

 The advent of the wave model raised new issues in the domain of linguistic reconstruction, causing the reevaluation of old reconstruction systems and depriving the proto-language of its "uniform character."
 This is evident in Karl Brugmann's skepticism that the reconstruction systems could ever reflect a linguistic reality.
 Ferdinand de Saussure would even express a more certain opinion, completely rejecting a positive specification of the sound values of reconstruction systems.

 In general, the issue of the nature of proto-language remains unresolved, with linguists generally taking either the realist or the abstractionist position.
 Even the widely studied proto-languages, such as Proto-Indo-European, have drawn criticism for being outliers typologically with respect to the reconstructed phonemic inventory.
 The alternatives such as glottalic theory, despite representing a typologically less rare system, have not gained wider acceptance, and some researchers even suggest the use of indexes to represent the disputed series of plosives.
 On the other end of the spectrum, Pulgram (1959) suggests that Proto-Indo-European reconstructions are just "a set of reconstructed formulae" and "not representative of any reality".
-In the same vein, Julius Pokorny in his study on Indo-European, claims that the linguistic term IE parent language is merely an abstraction, which does not exist in reality and should be understood as consisting of dialects possibly dating back to the paleolithic era in which those dialects formed the linguistic structure of the IE language group.
+In the same vein, Julius Pokorny in his study on Indo-European, claims that the linguistic term IE parent language is merely an abstraction, which does not exist in reality and should be understood as consisting of dialects possibly dating back to the Paleolithic era in which those dialects formed the linguistic structure of the IE language group.
 In his view, Indo-European is solely a system of isoglosses which bound together dialects which were operationalized by various tribes, from which the historically attested Indo-European languages emerged.

-That proto-languages remain unattested is evident.
+Proto-languages evidently remain unattested.
 As Nicholas Kazanas puts it:

-"The first fallacy is that the comparative method is 'scientific' and can offer predictions."